selimerunkut/factastichealth_website/_posts/2018-04-09-fight-or-flight-hyperarousal-acute-stress-response-is-our-physiological-reaction.md

 tags: []
 ---

-## Cold showers trigger our&nbsp;Fight or Flight response.
+## Cold showers trigger our Fight or Flight response.

 The sympathetic branch of our autonomic nervous system is responsible for our “fight or flight” response.